mslabina/sfmc-chrome-devtools/README.md

 `Publication Lists: [{"listId":1234,"categoryId":1234,"name":"Test"},{"listId":1235,"categoryId":1234,"name":"Test 2"}]`

-### Expose Wait Activity Keys
+### Expose Activity Keys

-Adds the keys of your wait activities in Journey Builder after the wait time on the journey canvas (e.g. 3 days <i>(WAIT-1)</i>).
-In combination with the "Journey Details"-feature this helps with the programmatic analysis of goal attainment in specific paths of your journey (you can find a description of this feature below; further information is available on my [blog](https://markus.codes/2017/08/03/salesforce-marketing-cloud-developer-tools-journey-details-feature)).
+Adds the keys of your canvas activities in Journey Builder above the activity icon on the journey canvas (e.g. 3 days <i>(WAIT-1)</i>).
+In combination with the "Journey Details"-feature this helps with the programmatic analysis of goal attainment in specific paths of your journey (you can find a description of this feature below; further information is available on [my blog](https://markus.codes/2017/08/03/salesforce-marketing-cloud-developer-tools-journey-details-feature)).

 ### Display Data Extension Details